 Recommendation: Set a higher base wage for Supported living direct care staff

 - Intense Supports will likely involve much higher levels of skill and responsibility than most Hourly Supports.
 Once an appropriate salary level is determined for basic SL direct care, a higher base rate should be used in Intense Supports.
 A reading of the standard used for approving intense support level will quickly reveal that the skill and responsibility of providing care and supervision for this population is on a much higher level than standard hourly supports.
+We do not consider the cost of drugs.
 Idaho is unusual (possibly unique) in having developed a system for SL which serves the most complex participants in the DD System.
 Idaho has for decades utilized SL to serve the people previously served in the Idaho State School and Hospital/Southwest Idaho Treatment Center (SWITC).
 While in state custody Idaho spent over $900/day to care for these individuals.
 The most medically involved participants would qualify for placement in Long Term Acute Care Facilities at a similar or greater daily cost.
 In either case the individuals involved in their care are paid at much higher rates than PCAs.
 The work involved for some staff includes risk to personal safety.
 For others, it requires high levels of responsibility in the face of unpredictable and complex medical conditions.
 These are not job conditions faced by PCAs or by most hourly SL providers.
 In early meetings with M&S, and H&W representatives, I provided rationale for why direct care staff in intense supports, although having the same job title, needed a much higher level of training, responsibility, and reliability than in hourly SL.
 At that time, I was assured that this would be taken into consideration.
 That does not appear to have been the case.
 The effect of basing the Intense Supports level rates on the same base pay, will be to create a perverse incentive to avoid accepting people in this level of care.